aran102504/cse15l-lab-reports/LabReport3.md

 technical/911report/chapter-10.txt
 technical/911report/chapter-11.txt
 ```
-In this example, I utilize the find '-mtime' command which returns files modified within the number of days specified.
+In this example, I utilize the find `-mtime` command which returns files modified within the number of days specified.
 Specifically, this command returns all of the files within `technical/911report` that have been modified within 60 days.
 This command is useful to see which files have been changed recently, or in a given amount of time.

 Source: https://tecadmin.net/linux-find-command-with-examples/